soncrayon/soncrayon/README.md

-### Hey! 👋

-I'm a software engineer and recovering lawyer.
-After spending a few years practicing law, I realized I was drawn to those parts of my job where I was working with technology and data.
-So I left the law and I started my journey into software development.
-My primary stack is HTML, CSS, Ruby, Ruby on Rails, JavaScript, and React, although I'm always open to learning new technologies.
+I'm a software engineer and recovering lawyer coding in HTML, CSS, Ruby, Ruby on Rails, JavaScript, and React.
 I'm currently working on a series of CSS Art projects where I try to recreate some of my favorite artwork using only CSS.
-I'm also building a secondary/post-secondary ed application with React and Redux called classpoint.
-It will be a one-stop repository for course listings, class scheduling, and grades.
+I'm also planning to build a few business applications-- (1) a document review and tagging application based on a MERN platform, making use of MongoDB, Express, React, and Node, (2) a task management application built with React plus a Rails API, and (3) an application aimed at auditing open source software for third-party licenses, incorporating Python and SQL.

-I try to blog fairly often about my projects and you can find those [here--linktomedium].
+I try to blog fairly often about my projects and you can find those here: https://arnold-curtis.medium.com/

-You can find demos and hosted versions of my projects on my website at [curtisarnold.com].

-And finally, feel free to drop me a line on LinkeIn [linktolinkein].
+Feel free to drop me a line on LinkedIn: https://www.linkedin.com/in/curtis-arnold-jr/

 <!--
 **soncrayon/soncrayon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.